 Dog bites often inflict catastrophic injuries.
 These wounds are not only very painful, but they also pose serious risk to a victim’s health.
 Many people who are bitten by a dog are unsure of what steps they should take.
 Certainly your wounds must be treated, but what are your other options and responsibilities?
 It’s important to act without delay if you or a loved one have been attacked by a dog.
 Contacting your lawyer can help make sure that your rights are protected, and that you secure any compensation that you deserve.
 Given the severity of these injuries, we strongly advise you to call your lawyer as soon as possible.

-Contact Oronoz & Ericsson Injury Lawyers if you or a loved one has been bitten by a dog.
+Contact Oronoz & Ericsson, LLC if you or a loved one has been bitten by a dog.
 Our firm has years of experience representing injured residents throughout the Las Vegas area.
 To speak with one of our personal injury attorneys today, call us at (702) 878-2889.

 Act Quickly To Get Emergency Medical Attention